Bellevue Avenue Historic District: Geography

 The district encompasses an area of 606 acre bounded by Block Island Sound and Narragansett Bay to the south and east, respectively, Spring Street and Coggeshall Avenue to the west, and Memorial Boulevard to the north.
 This takes in the southeastern quarter of the developed portions of the city on the southwestern neck of Aquidneck Island.
 Bellevue Avenue itself runs north–south for over 2 mi through the middle of the district.

 Land use within the district is overwhelmingly residential.
 Most of its 63 buildings are dwellings either in use or originally built for that purpose.
 Institutional use is the next most common, with many of the historic mansions now used as historic house museums.
 One, Vernon Court, is home of the National Museum of American Illustration.
 Another, Belcourt Castle, is a privately owned house museum.
 Many others are owned by the Preservation Society of Newport County.
 Salve Regina University, home to some more historic buildings, including the William Watts Sherman House, is wholly within the district, and there is also a more modern senior citizens home built in the mid-20th century.

 Commercial properties are clustered near the Newport Casino at the north end of the district, such as two contemporary strip malls opposite and to the right (respectively) of the casino itself.
 There are some small parks within the district, the block just south of Vernon Court on the east side of Bellevue is the location of the Frederick Law Olmsted Arboretum, located on the site of Stoneacre, no longer extant.
 The grounds of Stoneacre were designed by Frederick Law Olmsted.
 Rovensky Park is further down Bellevue Avenue and is maintained by the Preservation Society of Newport County.
 Many of the larger mansions sit on large lots, leaving plenty of open space within the district.

 History

-During the colonial era and the decades after independence, most of Newport's development remained around its downtown area, where port facilities, the mainstay of the city's economy, were.
+During the colonial era and the decades after independence, most of Newport's development remained around its downtown area, where port facilities, the mainstay of the city's economy, were located.
 Early in the 19th century, visitors to the city in the summer months came to appreciate the moderating effects of the sea breezes and the panoramic ocean views.
 They began building cottages along the higher ground where Bellevue Avenue, then a lightly traveled farm path, now runs.